-If you created your app using an earlier version of the .NET Framework, you can generally upgrade it to the .NET Framework 4.5 and its point releases (4.5.1 and 4.5.2), the .NET Framework 4.6 and its point releases (4.6.1 and 4.6.2), or the .NET Framework 4.7 and its point releases (4.7.1 and 4.7.2), or .NET Framework 4.8 easily.
+If you created your app using an earlier version of the .NET Framework, you can generally upgrade it to .NET Framework 4.5 and its point releases (4.5.1 and 4.5.2), .NET Framework 4.6 and its point releases (4.6.1 and 4.6.2), .NET Framework 4.7 and its point releases (4.7.1 and 4.7.2), or .NET Framework 4.8 easily.
 Open your project in Visual Studio.
 If your project was created in an earlier version of Visual Studio, the Project Compatibility dialog box automatically opens.
-For more information about upgrading a project in Visual Studio, see Port, Migrate, and Upgrade Visual Studio Projects and Visual Studio 2017 Platform Targeting and Compatibility.
+For more information about upgrading a project in Visual Studio, see Port, Migrate, and Upgrade Visual Studio Projects and Visual Studio 2019 Platform Targeting and Compatibility.

 However, some changes in the .NET Framework require changes to your code.
-You may also want to take advantage of functionality that is new in the .NET Framework 4.5 and its point releases, in the .NET Framework 4.6 and its point releases, or in the .NET Framework 4.7 and its point releases, or in .NET Framework 4.8.
+You may also want to take advantage of functionality that is new in .NET Framework 4.5 and its point releases, in .NET Framework 4.6 and its point releases, in .NET Framework 4.7 and its point releases, or in .NET Framework 4.8.
 Making these types of changes to your app for a new version of the .NET Framework is typically referred to as migration.
 If your app doesn't have to be migrated, you can run it in the .NET Framework 4.5 or a later version without recompiling it.

 Review the following documents before you migrate your app from earlier versions of .NET Framework to version 4.5, 4.5.1, 4.5.2, 4.6, 4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2, or 4.8: